 Queenston real estate guide & listings for sale

-People who prefer a relaxed ambience will enjoy Queenston.
-Most areas in this part of St. Catharines are quiet, as the streets tend to be quite calm - although that is not the case around Queen Elizabeth Way, Highway 406 or the railway line.
-Finally, parks are especially well-distributed and there are approximately 10 of them nearby for residents to check out, making them easy to reach.
+Queenston is a reasonably good neighbourhood to buy a home in for those who prefer a relaxed atmosphere.
+This part of St. Catharines is quiet, as the streets are usually quite tranquil - although that is not the case near Queen Elizabeth Way, Highway 406 or the railway line.
+Lastly, there are about 10 green spaces close by for residents to visit and they are very well-spread out, making it easy to get to them.